jruwaard/aph_ema_handbook/docs/R-package-catalogue.md

-The *tidyverse* is a collection of well-designed packages, authored by the team behind RStudio, that together add a consistent, modern, and efficient extension of base R functionalities.
-The tidyverse includes popular packages such as `ggplot2` (for plotting), `haven` (to read SPSS files), `dplyr` (for data manipulation), and many more (see: <http://tidyverse.org> for a full list).
+The *tidyverse* is a collection of well-designed packages, authored by the team behind RStudio, that together add a consistent, modern, and efficient extension of base R functions.
+The `tidyverse` includes popular packages such as `ggplot2` (for plotting), `haven` (to read SPSS files), `dplyr` (for data manipulation), and many more (see: <http://tidyverse.org> for a full list).